Skip to main content

 Global contexts methods

-These are the standard methods to add and remove global contexts:
+These are the standard methods to add and remove global context entities:

 addGlobalContexts